 As humans, we like to think we run the show here on planet Earth.
 But in the grand scheme of things, our legacy is laughably short compared to those of other species.
 The prehistoric-looking Atractosteus spatula, for example, otherwise known as the alligator gar, is sometimes referred to as a "living fossil."
 And for good reason: Scientists can trace this unique looking fish back 100 million years.

-"The alligator gar, Atractosteus spatula, is the largest of the seven living species of gar," says Robert H. Robins, collection manager in the Division of Ichthyology at the Florida Museum of Natural History.
+"The alligator gar, Atractosteus spatula, is the largest of the seven living species of gar," said Robert H. Robins, collection manager in the Division of Ichthyology at the Florida Museum of Natural History, when we talked to him in 2019.
 "Besides its massive adult size, it can be distinguished from other gar by two rows of teeth in the upper jaw versus one, and a head that when measured length versus width, is broader than most other gar."

 If you're not a fishing fanatic, here's a little background on the gar species (plural can be "gar" or "gars"): These freshwater fish are currently only found in North America, from Montana to southern Quebec to Costa Rica, but historically, alligator gars apparently swam in European, African, South Asian and South American waters, according to fossil records.
 Also called garpikes, gar are named for the Anglo-Saxon term for spear, and the name is fitting since their long, tubular bodies are covered in a protective armor of hard, diamond-shaped scales, and their snouts are typically long and elongated.

 The alligator gar is a bit different, though — its signature facial structure includes a short, wide, shovel-shaped bill that makes it stand out amongst its fellow gar (and explains the reptilian name).
 Like other types of gar, these guys can be pretty big, weighing up to 350 pounds (159 kilograms) and measuring more than 10 feet (3 meters) in length.
 Average-sized adults come in at a more moderate 100 to 160 pounds (45 to 73 kilograms) and 4 to 6 feet (1.2 to 2 meters) in length.